automerge/automerge-classic/README.md

 // As our final trick, we can inspect the change history.
 Automerge
 // automatically keeps track of every change, along with the "commit message"
-// that you passed to changeset().
+// that you passed to change().
 When you query that history, it includes both
 // changes you made locally, and also changes that came from other devices.
 You
 // can also see a snapshot of the application state at any moment in time in the
 // past.
 For example, we can count how many cards there were at each point:

 Automerge.getHistory(finalState)
-  .map(state => [state.changeset.message, state.snapshot.cards.length])
+  .map(state => [state.change.message, state.snapshot.cards.length])
 // [ [ 'Initialize card list', 0 ],
 //   [ 'Add card', 1 ],
 //   [ 'Add another card', 2 ],